AviatrixSystems/Docs/HowTos/ipmotion.rst

 Note, the format must have a "-" in the list even when there is a single IP address.

-Note the larger this list is, the larger gateway instance size needs to be.
+Note the larger this list is, the larger IPmotion gateway instance size needs to be in the cloud (AWS).
-The reason is that gateway needs to allocate private IP addresses from AWS for any on-prem VMs.
+The reason is that IPmotion gateway needs to allocate private IP addresses from AWS for any on-prem VMs.

 You can optimize the list by making sure only the running VMs are being specified.
 For the above example, if 172.16.1.11 is an IP address not assigned to any VM, you should skip this address and specify a multiple range separating by a comma: 172.16.1.10-172.16.1.10,172.16.1.12-172.16.1.20.